cran-task-views/SpatioTemporal/SpatioTemporal.md

         bootstrap envelope.
 Tools are also provided for editing the river networks, meaning there is no reliance on external software.
-    -   `r pkg("saccades")` Functions for detecting eye fixations in raw eye-tracking data.
-The detection is done using a velocity-based algorithm for saccade detection proposed by Ralf Engbert and Reinhold Kliegl in 2003.
-The algorithm labels segments as saccades when the velocity of the eye movement exceeds a certain threshold.
-Anything between two saccades is considered a fixation.
-Thus the algorithm is not appropriate for data containing episodes of smooth pursuit eye movements.
     -   `r pkg("SimilarityMeasures")` Functions to run and assist four different similarity measures.
 The similarity measures included are: longest common subsequence (LCSS),